-Money Is Not Stopping You From Travelling.
-Usually when I hear someone say they can’t afford to travel, what they really mean is they can’t afford their IDEAL vacation or trip which usually entails staying at some fancy-ish hotel or travelling to some popular and expensive travel getaway during peak travel season.
-Or what they really mean is that they would rather spend their money on other things over travel.
+When someone says they can’t afford to travel, what they usually mean is they can’t afford their IDEAL vacation or idea trip, which usually entails travelling to some popular and expensive travel getaway like Paris during peak travel season or staying at a three– or four-star hotel.

 Volunteer Your Way Around The World.

-Volunteering is a good way to travel to places you might not otherwise visit while also helping individuals and communities in need.
-Here are several examples of volunteer work you can find around the world.
+Volunteering is an excellent way to travel to places you might not otherwise visit while also helping individuals and communities in need.

-Although fulfilling and less expensive than a normal 2 week vacation if you amortize the cost over the entire length of your stay which can be anywhere from a week to several months, it’s still out of the price range of many people- especially if you want to go with a second person or as a family.
+Although fulfilling and less expensive than a normal 2-week vacation, if you amortize the cost over the entire length of your volunteer travel stay, which can be anywhere from a week to several months, it’s still out of the price range of many people- especially if you want to go with a second person or as a family.

-For instance, to volunteer to teach English in Ghana for an 4 weeks will cost you about $2,900 USD.
-It gets progressively less epxpensive the longer you stay.
-Volunteering in Ghana to teach English for 8 weeks will cost you about $4,080 USD and 12 weeks will cost you about $5,200 USD per person.
-Usually this fee covers food, lodging, insurance, emergency medical evacuation, maybe some language training but you will still responsible for your own visa and airline ticket.
+For example, I found an opportunity to volunteer to teach English in Ghana for 4 weeks, and the cost was about $2,900 USD.
+It gets progressively less expensive the longer you stay; 8 weeks will cost you about $4,080 USD, and 12 weeks will cost you about $5,200 USD per person.

-If paying to volunteer is still too expensive or you want to find free volunteer opportunities, you still have many options.
+If paying to volunteer is too expensive, or you want to find free volunteer opportunities, you still have many options.

 Imagine picking grapes in France or olives in Italy.
-OHHH how cool would that be?
+How cool would that be?

-NOTE: You have to pay for your own transportation to and from the farms and membership on the WWOOFing site costs about 20 to 50 dollars per country where you are searching for opportunities.
+You have to pay for your own transportation to and from the farms, and membership on the WWOOFing site costs about 20 to 50 dollars per country where you are searching for opportunities.